That Pet Placeby That Fish Place - That Pet Place3/3/2018 4:57 pm

 To help your new parrot sleep at night, you may want to purchase a cage cover to block out light from the room they are housed in.
 Parrots require 10-12 hours of sleep at night - in most tropical regions the amount of daylight hours is constant throughout the year, so keep your bird on a consistent schedule.
 If your Grey lives in a room where there is a lot of activity during its sleeping hours, it may be kept awake by low volume sounds and will not get the proper rest that it needs to stay healthy.
 In this case, you may want to get a smaller cage for your bird to sleep in and place it in a quieter room, such as a guest room or home office.
 Using a sleep cage will give your bird a safe, quiet place to get a good night's sleep.
 Tired birds are often cranky and difficult to train.

-of African Greys consists of nuts (especially oil palm), seeds, fruits, and berries.
+The natural diet of African Greys consists of nuts (especially oil palm), seeds, fruits, and berries.
 At home, these birds can best be cared for by providing a variety of foods.
 Pellets can be fed as a daily base diet, but it is better not to feed pellets exclusively.
 African parrots need a higher fat content than most pellets provide (about 8 percent), so small amounts of unsalted tree nuts (everything except peanuts) should be provided as well.
 Pellets should comprise 50-80 percent of the diet, with the rest being made up of cook and serve mixes, fresh fruits and vegetables, and the occasional treat.

 It is also important to include a variety of fresh fruits and vegetables in your bird's diet.
 Vegetables are more nutritious than fruit and should be given in greater quantities.
 Healthy vegetables to offer are dark leafy greens (romaine, kale, chicory, collard, and turnip greens), carrots, broccoli, and cooked sweet potatoes and squash.
 Just make sure whatever you offer cooked is not salted or spiced in any way.